 - To the same bowl, add the flour, baking soda, baking powder, salt, and cinnamon and mix until just combined.

-- Remove the cakes from the oven, and flip them onto a wire rack and allow them cool for a few hours.
+- Remove the cakes from the oven, flip them onto a wire rack, and allow them cool for a few hours.

-- To make the frosting; cream together the butter and cream cheese then gradually add the icing sugar until it’s well incorporated.
+- To make the frosting; cream together the butter and cream cheese.
+Gradually add the icing sugar and mix until it’s well incorporated.
 Beat the icing on high speed for 3-5 minutes or until fluffy.

 - After the cake has cooled, frost the cake by using 1/3 of the frosting between the two layers and the rest on the top and sides.

 I don’t have 2 9″ cake pans, what can I use instead?

 You can also bake this in 9″x13″ baking tray for ~45 mins instead or bake them as cupcakes for ~20 minutes.